rrwabina/CNN-Nodule-Classification/README.md

 ## Summary
 The table below shows the summary of performance metrics of different CNN models, along with their number of parameters, testing accuracy, and F1-score for both labels.
 As seen in the table, **ModifiedSamuelNet** acquired the best performance metrics among the trained models.

 Note: The VGG16** was not shown in notebook but was trained separately on Google Colab.
+The DenseNet-121 (72) refers to the best model acquired during 72nd epoch of model training.

 | Model                 |  Parameters    | Testing Accuracy | F1-score (0)    | F1-score (1)    |
 |:---------------------:|----------------|------------------|-----------------|-----------------|